codegenius2/Student-Mark-Management/README.md

 - Delete marksheet
 - Store marks for students.
 - Edit existing marks.
-- Deletea student and his marks
+- Delete a student and his marks
 - Display the mark sheet.

 ## Prerequisites